 This is the most basic troubleshooting procedure that you can try if this does not work then move on to the next solution

-Solution 2: Signing Out or Resetting the Settings
+Sign Out or Reset the Settings

 This procedure depends on your streaming device if your streaming device does not allow you to sign out it should have an option to reset all the settings make sure you try that before moving on to the next step.
 However, if your streaming service does allow you to sign out follow the below-mentioned procedure